Skip to main content

 Example: BTC (Bitcoin L1) to USDC (Exact In)

 A Bitcoin L1 quote returns a Bitcoin depositAddress.
-After you broadcast the transaction, submit the txid and the output index (vout) that paid the deposit address.
+After you broadcast the transaction, submit the txid.
+The engine automatically finds the output that paid the deposit address.
 Quote request:

 {